 Freedom camping and 'parking up' overnight

-Self-Contained vehicles may camp overnight for free on most land administered by Council away from the town centres and residential areas.
-There is some public land including DOC reserves which are excluded.
+If your campervan is fully self contained (with a toilet, waste water and rubbish facilities on-board) then you may camp overnight for free on most land administered by Council away from the town centres and residential areas.
+There is some public land including DoC reserves which are excluded.
 Observe all no camping signs.
+Please check the maps for clarification.

 All commonly recyclable materials can be disposed of at the Wanaka Recycling Centre (on Ballantyne Road).
 Many holiday parks also encourage guests to be sustainable by providing on-site recycling facilities.